byuitechops/d2l-to-canvas-conversion-tool/README.md

 10. Your username and password (if needed)

-After the conversion has completed for the Campus course, do the following:
-1. Move HTML report into Google Drive
-2. Remove yourself from the Trello Card
-3. Use card menu to move it to FTC Post Analysis

 ### Outputs

-The tool provides two reports after it is finished.
+The tool provides Three reports after it is finished.

-In the console: A report indicating the number of errors, fatal errors, and warnings generates.
+1. In the console: A report indicating the number of errors, fatal errors, and warnings generates.
 It also gives the modules that caused those errors, fatal errors, and warnings.

-As a JSON file: A report is generated in the tools `reports` folder as a JSON file.
+2. As a JSON file: A report is generated in the tools `reports` folder as a JSON file.
 It contains every log generated during the process.

+3. An HTML file.
+This is essentially an HTML version of the JSON report.
+It needs to be uploaded to the google drive so that we have a permanent record of the transition.
+[Google Drive for Campus](https://drive.google.com/drive/u/1/folders/1L01Pt3KJB2LVr5yGPNU-qc4Qq6O0-B1c) | [Google Drive for Online](https://drive.google.com/drive/u/1/folders/1tH19uZyzasjRnxNeButi5hXdE9WR4AXL)

 ## Development